wpcodefactory/ajax-product-search-woocommerce/readme.txt

 * Display product price on search results
 * Display product categories on search results
 * Option to select multiple results
-* Choose if you want to redirect on search result selection
+* Choose if you want to redirect on search result selection or not
+* Support

 = Can I see what the Pro version is capable of? = Start by visiting plugin settings at **WooCommerce > Settings > Ajax Product Search.**